Penelope Stout

-Penelope Prince and her husband Richard Stout were among the original settlers of Middletown, colonial New Jersey's second English settlement, in 1664.
-As “Penelope Van Prince” (Van Princes, Van Princis), she is the central figure in a popular legend that claims she survived a ship stranding and deadly Lenape attack.
+Penelope (Van Princis) Stout was, with her husband Richard Stout, among the original settlers of Middletown, colonial New Jersey's second English settlement, in 1664.
+As “Penelope Van Prince” (Van Princes, Van Princis), she is the central figure in a popular legend that she survived a ship stranding and deadly Lenape attack on Sandy Hook.

-Penelope Prince: Legend and History
+Legend and history

-There are two known historical records for Penelope Prince Stout.
-The first is from Gravesend on what was then Dutch Long Island.
+Few contemporaneous sources document the life of Penelope Prince Stout.
+The earliest is from Gravesend on what was then Dutch Long Island.
 On 12 September 1648, “Pennellope Prince” was questioned after she accused one neighbor of milking another's cow.
 She "acknowledged her fault" and apologized, satisfying "both sides."

-The second record dates to the Stouts’ years in Middletown, New Jersey.
-On 26 February 1679-80, “Richard and Penelope Stout” sold an orchard, acreage, house, and barn for £66-5-3.”
+Additional documents are land deeds dating to the Stouts' years in Middletown, New Jersey.
+One such record notes that "Richard and wife Penelope" sold a house lot and 40 acres on 26 February 1679-70.
+Another document dated 30 August 1690 certifies that Richard Stout, Sr., transferred title of a riverside lot and meadow to son Benjamin "for the Joynture of [his] Loving wife Penelope."

 Nearly twenty different accounts of Penelope Prince Stout's early life and arrival in the American colonies have been published since 1765.
 They share in common the claims that she survived a ship stranding (or shipwreck) and a Lenape attack.
-However, no primary sources have been found to verify any element of the story.
 There is no known record of her birth, emigration, marriage to anyone other than Stout, or death.
-Nor is there a record of a ship stranding or wreck that plausibly fits Prince’s presence in New Netherland by 1643-4, when she married Stout.
-Published accounts of the legend include obvious historical errors and conflicting information.
+Nor is there a record of a ship stranding or wreck that plausibly fits Prince’s presence in New Amsterdam by 1643-4, when she married Stout.

-In 2017, the former executive director of the Monmouth County Historical Commission was asked about the historical accuracy of Penelope’s survival story.
-Randall Gabriellan told the Asbury Park Press, "I cannot imagine any way of picking the fact from the tall tale as the presentation of the story seems so fanciful."

 In the absence of documentary evidence, the first two published accounts of the legend have shaped all later tellings.
 As historian John Stillwell notes, these two "versions have much in common, but are still so dissimilar that it is evident that their sources of origin were totally different.”
 Writing decades after Prince's death, Samuel Smith included the legend in his 1765 History of New Jersey.
 Morgan Edwards published a second account in 1792, quoting a letter by Rev. Oliver Hart (1723-1795), minister to third- and fourth-generation Stouts in Hopewell, New Jersey.
 Like Smith, Hart cites no records.
 His version of the tale appeared in Edwards’ Materials Towards a History of the Baptists in Jersey and was later reproduced with minor variations by David Benedict in 1813 and John Raum in 1871.
 For this reason, it's sometimes identified as the "Edwards" or "Benedict" account.